Black Pepper

 • Classification

 The botanical name of black pepper is Piper nigrum, and it belongs to the pepper family (Piperaceae), which consists of four genera and about 2000 species, all of them native to the tropics.
-It is important to mention that in the past all Capsicum anuum cultivars, such as cayenne, chili peppers, and bell pepper, were included in this family but later separated, since they are not true peppers at all but members of the nightshade family (Solanaceae).
+It is important to mention that in the past all Capsicum anuum cultivars, such as cayenne, chili pepper, and bell pepper, were included in this family but later separated, since they are not true peppers at all but members of the nightshade family (Solanaceae).

 • Related Species and Cultivars of Black pepper